Deterministic complexity analysis of Hermitian eigenproblems: Diagonalization of symmetric tridiagonal and arrowhead matrices in Real RAM

 \subsection{Hermitian diagonalization}

-Theorem \ref{theorem:alg_recursive_diagonalization} has a direct application to diagonalize Hermitian matrices.
-The following result is immediate. \begin{corollary} Let $\matA$ be a Hermitian matrix of size $n$ with $\|\matA\|\leq 1$.
-Given accuracy $\epsilon\in(0,1/2)$, and an $(\epsilon,\cfmm,n)$-AFMM implementation of Def. \ref{definition:fmm}, we can compute a matrix $\matQtilde$ and a diagonal matrix $\matLambdatilde$ such that
+Given an algorithm to diagonalize tridiagonal matrices, the following corollary is immediate. \begin{corollary} Let $\matA$ be a Hermitian matrix of size $n$ with $\|\matA\|\leq 1$.
+Given accuracy $\epsilon\in(0,1/2)$, and an $(\epsilon,n)$-\fmmalgo\ implementation of Prop. \ref{proposition:fmm}, we can compute a matrix $\matQtilde$ and a diagonal matrix $\matLambdatilde$ such that